jimmyramani0912/Test-2/README.md

 To view the website locally or make changes, follow these steps:

 1. Clone the repository: `git clone https://github.com/jimmyramani0912/Test-2.git`
-2. Navigate to the project directory: `cd my-awesome-website`
+2. Navigate to the project directory: `cd Test-2`
 3. Open the `index.html` file in your preferred web browser.

 ## Contributing